 For more information or to learn more about service opportunities at specific times of the year, please contact one of the Upper School Service Learning & Community Engagement Coordinators:

 60 On, 20 Off to Start — 2 Projects to Finish

 - Students should log all on and off campus service learning hours through their MobileServe account.

 - School service: 60 hours of service to the school ("ON-campus"), to be completed before May of the senior year.

-- Service explorations: 20 hours of service to the community outside the school ("OFF-campus") before 2nd semester of the next academic year (e.g., between the end of 8th grade and January of 10th grade).
+- Service explorations: 20 hours of service to the community outside the school ("OFF-campus").
 This should typically include a variety of different activities.

-- Service learning projects: Two substantial projects (to be completed OFF-campus) by the Friday before Memorial Day of the 12th grade year (these projects will usually be done in the later high school years, not in 9th grade).
+- Service learning projects: Two substantial projects (to be completed OFF-campus) by the Friday before Memorial Day of the 12th grade year.
+These projects are typically done in the later high school years, and only after 20 exploration hours are completed.